 3.1.2 diffuse field diffraction at MRP [ITU-T P.58]: Difference, in dB, between the third-octave spectrum level of the acoustic pressure at the mouth reference point (MRP) and the third-octave spectrum level of the acoustic pressure at the same point in a diffuse sound field with the HATS absent.

-3.1.3 diffuse field frequency response of HATS (sound pick-up) [ITU-T P.58]: Difference, in dB, between the third-octave spectrum level of the acoustic pressure at the ear-drum reference point (DRP) and the third-octave spectrum level of the acoustic pressure at the HATS reference point (HRP) in a diffuse sound field with the HATS absent.
+3.1.3 diffuse-field frequency response of HATS (sound pick-up) [ITU-T P.58]: Difference, in dB, between the third-octave spectrum level of the acoustic pressure at the ear-drum reference point (DRP) and the third-octave spectrum level of the acoustic pressure at the HATS reference point (HRP) in a diffuse sound field with the HATS absent.

 3.1.4 eardrum reference point [b-ITU-T P.10]: A point located at the end of the ear canal, corresponding to the eardrum position.